 There are eight counties in Southwest Michigan that make up the traffic base for the Gerald R. Ford International Airport (Airport).
 These counties are considered the Airport Catchment Area and constitute roughly a 50-mile radius centered around Grand Rapids.
 Grand Rapids and its surrounding communities have a diverse make up of industries including health care, manufacturing, pharmaceuticals, agriculture, and technology.
-Although the region experienced a downturn as the result of the COVID-19 pandemic, it is showing signs of coming back stronger than ever.
-Hospitality and tourism is coming back slower than some other industries, but overall the region is on the economic mend.
+Although the region experienced a downturn as the result of the COVID-19 pandemic, much of the economy has rebounded strongly and is at levels seen prior to COVID or even better.
+Hospitality and tourism are coming back slower than some other industries, but the region is recovering nicely overall.

-The downtown Grand Rapids area is still seeing an increase in housing options, and various entertainment venues for all ages and preferences.
-Along with the continued investments by various universities and colleges, pharmaceutical manufacturer Perrigo Company announced that it was building a new corporate headquarters in downtown Grand Rapids.
-This is the latest addition to what has become known as the "Medical Mile" in Grand Rapids, housing world-class healthcare alongside numerous educational offerings for the next generation of medical professionals.
-All of these things continue to make downtown Grand Rapids an area that is drawing more people for both a place to work and a place to live.
+The downtown Grand Rapids area is still seeing a large amount of new construction, both housing and commercial development.
+There are many new dining options to visit, of all types of cuisines and price points.
+The entertainment venues returned from a 2020 year that was interrupted by a pandemic and stay-at-home orders on a state and federal level, with the Van Andel Arena being the central downtown venue for both sporting events and high-profile concerts.
+The DeVos Convention Center was utilized as a COVID-19 vaccination site and started to host large conventions in the later part of the year, which helped to bolster the hotels and restaurants that struggled during the beginning of 2021 while many people were still staying away from public areas to avoid potential exposure.
+All these things continue to make downtown Grand Rapids an area that is drawing more people for both a place to work and a place to live.
 The surrounding suburban areas also continue to see growth as more families are moving to the area and building homes.
-The region as a whole continues to win awards, showcasing why people should live or visit the area.
-Here are some of the awards earned in 2020:
+Grand Rapids and the West Michigan region continues to win awards, showcasing why people should live or visit the area.
+Here are some of the awards earned in 2021:

-- Top Cities Where U.S. Manufacturing is Thriving (#3 Grand Rapids) Advisor Smith - Top Housing Market for Millenials (#2 Grand Rapids) ImproveNet - Best Cities for First-Time Homebuyers (#1 Grand Rapids) SmartAsset - 50 Best Places to Live in America (#13 Grand Rapids) Business Insider - Most Affordable Places to Live in the U.S. (#9 Grand Rapids) U.S. News and World Report Data courtesy of The Right Place, Inc.
+- Best Places to Raise a Family in the U.S. (#1 Grand Rapids) Rocket Homes - Best Places to Live in Michigan in 2021-2022 (#2 Grand Rapids) U.S. News and World Report - Best Business Climate (Mid-Sized) (#3 Grand Rapids) Business Facilities - Best Foodie Cities in America in 2021 (#17 Grand Rapids) WalletHub - Best Places to Live for Quality of Life in the U.S. (#13 Grand Rapids) U.S. News and World Report - Most Affordable Places to Live in the U.S. (#7 Grand Rapids) U.S. News and World Report \Data courtesy of The Right Place, Inc.

 The surrounding region is also host to the world headquarters for a collection of international businesses, from a variety of industries.
-Besides Perrigo, as mentioned above, these include Amway, BISSELL, Steelcase, Herman Miller, and Wolverine Worldwide - but there are over 130 international companies that call Southwest Michigan home.
+These include Fortune 500 companies such as SpartanNash, UFP Industries, Steelcase, and MillerKnoll, as well as other familiar brands such as Amway, Perrigo, BISSELL, and Wolverine Worldwide.
+Although these examples are some of the most recognizable by most people, there are over 130 international companies that call Southwest Michigan home.